madprops/huebot/README.md

 # Installation

-To use simply do "npm install" inside the directory, change the login details in huebot.js, then run huebot.js with node.
+To use simply do "npm install" inside the directory, change the details in huebot.js, then run huebot.js with node.

+# Configuration

+The following are the details that should be edited.

+They can be found near the top of the file.

+>bot_email

+The bot's account email, used to log in.

+>bot_password

+The bot's account password, used to log in.

+>twitch_client_id

+A Twitch dev api client id so Twitch based features can work.

+>twitch_enabled

+If false, it will avoid using Twitch altogether.

+>youtube_client_id

+A YouTube dev api client id so YouTube based features can work.

+>youtube_enabled

+If false, it will avoid using YouTube altogether.

+>server_address

+The address of the Hue server.

+>room_ids

+List of rooms to connect at startup.

 # Commands